philippwesche/chewlang/README.md

   * Only lines matching *expression* should be processed.

 * Splitting at /*expression*/
   * This divides a line into chunks using *expression* as a divider.
-Cut must be followed by one or several *Take* statements.
+Splitting must be followed by one or several *Take* statements.

 * Take *number* as *outputname*
   * This preserves the chunk indicated by *number* (starting at 0 for the first chunk, such as the beginning of a line).
 In output, the chunk will then appear in a column whose heading is *outputname*.